asmitul/TweetDiary/README.md

   - Comment on entries
   - Use hashtags to categorize and search your entries
   - Edit or delete entries
+  - Pagination for browsing large collections of entries

 - **Social Features**
   - View entries from other users (if sharing is enabled)